craftypath/gotf/README.md

   gotf [flags] [Terraform args]

 Flags:
   -c, --config string        Config file to be used (default "gotf.yaml") -d, --debug                Print additional debug output to stderr -h, --help                 help for gotf
+  -m, --module-dir string    The module directory to run Terraform in -n, --no-vars              Don't add any variables when running Terraform.
+                             This is necessary when running 'terraform apply' with a plan file.
-  -m, --module-dir string   The module directory to run Terraform in -p, --params key=value    Params for templating in the config file.
-May be specified multiple times (default map[]) -v, --version             version for gotf
+  -p, --params key=value     Params for templating in the config file.
+May be specified multiple times (default map[]) -s, --skip-backend-check   Skip checking for changed backend configuration -v, --version              version for gotf
 ```

 ## Demo